erikvdheide/MSc-Thesis-Operations-Research/README.md

 This repository contains all files used for my master thesis "Carbon Intensity Modeling in Energy Value Chain Optimization".

-The code split into into two parts.
-The first part considers the single-resource, multi-transport model and the second part the multi-resource, multi-transport model.
+The code is split into 3 parts.
+The first part considers the single-resource, multi-transport model.
+The second part the multi-resource, multi-transport model.
+The third part considers the case study model (both static and dynamic versions).
 All modeling is done in the Python language using the Gurobi solver.

 ## Single-resource, multi-transport model (```Model SRMT```)